 - Creating ePortfolio materials or video essays

-- Recording mock interviews or patient interactions
+- Recording mock interviews (class required, internship or job interviews) or patient interactions

 - Green screen effects

 - Podcasting (live or recorded)